-Natural disasters - such as earthquakes, hurricanes, tornados, avalanches, floods, wildfires, and severe winter storms – can cause large-scale damage and threaten human health and safety, property, and infrastructure.
+Natural disasters - such as earthquakes, hurricanes, tornados, avalanches, floods, wildfires, and severe winter storms – can cause large-scale damage and threaten human health safety, property, and infrastructure.
 It’s difficult to predict exactly when a natural disaster will occur and the impact it will have.
 Damage from these events can be catastrophic and they can lead to the loss of property, being stranded, suffering from injuries, and even death.

-More details about the functionality of this application is provided in another document called “Leveraging Technology in Disasters.”
+More details about the functionality of this application are provided in another document called “Leveraging Technology in Disasters.”
 This document sheds light on the technical aspect of this application and inter-dependencies between the different components involved as well as an architectural design of the database that will hold related data.

 DESCRIPTION